Skip to Main Content

 • Other lung problems such as chronic obstructive pulmonary disease (COPD) or interstitial lung disease

-• Exposure to secondhand smoke (which carries a small risk)
+• Exposure to secondhand smoke

 Those who don’t fit the USPSTF criteria but feel they have reason to be concerned about lung cancer should discuss the possibility of screening with their primary care doctor, Dr. Tanoue says.
 Scanning “just to check” isn’t necessarily a good idea, she says.
 “The potential downsides of screening become magnified if the chance of developing lung cancer is low.”
 Both doctors and patients would prefer to avoid the radiation found even in a low-dose screening CT if they don’t think screening is necessary.

 Perhaps the most important downside is that CT scans are so sensitive—they can pick up small nodules that are best thought of as background noise, Dr. Detterbeck says.
-The vast majority of nodules will not turn out to be cancer, and the American College of Radiology has endorsed a structured reporting system called LungRADS to minimize unnecessary evaluation of very small nodules.
+The vast majority of nodules will not be cancer, and the American College of Radiology has endorsed a structured reporting system called LungRADS to minimize unnecessary evaluation of very small nodules.
 For nodules large enough to warrant more evaluation, “careful judgment by an experienced screening and nodule team will be used to figure out which nodules are just noise and which ones require a closer look,” he says.

 Why lung cancer lags behind other cancers in diagnosis